provicapital/jobs/README.md

 **1** - Choose which position fits you best and start the challenge

-**2** - Once you finish the challenge to luciano@provi.com.br and dev@provi.com.br using your best email as well a phone we can reach you
+**2** - Once you finish the challenge, send it to us using an email we can reach you

 **3** - Wait 3 business days (maximum)